Senate rejects Biden’s call to release any potential records on alleged misconduct

-Responding to a letter Biden sent Friday, the secretary of the Senate’s office, on the advice of legal counsel, concluded that the “Secretary has no discretion to disclose any such information as requested.”
+Responding to a letter Biden sent Friday, the office of the secretary of the Senate, on the advice of legal counsel, concluded that the “Secretary has no discretion to disclose any such information as requested.”
 The office, which did not confirm or deny the complaint’s existence, based its decision in part on a review of confidentiality requirements.

 The letter from Biden was related to Reade’s allegation that Biden reached up her skirt and penetrated her with his fingers in 1993.
-Biden unequivocally denied the allegations on Friday, speaking directly about them for the first time.
+Biden unequivocally denied the allegations Friday, speaking directly about them for the first time.
 He also said he did not recall any complaint being filed.

 Reade has told The Washington Post that her complaint dealt with harassment in the office, not assault.
 She has said that she cannot recall the office to which she filed her complaint and that she does not have a copy.

-Reade was employed in Biden’s Senate office for nine months, ending in 1993.
+Reade worked in Biden’s Senate office for nine months, ending in 1993.
 She said she filed a complaint that year with a congressional human resources or personnel office.
 The Senate Office of Fair Employment Practices fielded complaints starting in 1992.

-On Friday, Biden said relevant documents would not be found in his Senate papers, which are closed to the public, but would rather be housed at the National Archives.
+On Friday, Biden said relevant documents would not be found in his Senate papers, which are closed to the public, but would be housed at the National Archives.

 A spokesperson for the Archives said that it has no control over the release of such records and that any documents “would have remained under the control of the Senate.”
 A Senate resolution requires that such personnel records remain out of public view for 50 years.